eclipse-velocitas/velocitas-docs/content/en/docs/Getting Started/quickstart.md

 ## Setup and Explore Development Environment

-The following information describes how to setup and configure the Development Container (DevContainer), and how to build, customize and test the sample Vehicle App that is included in this repository.
+The following information describes how to setup and configure the Development Container (DevContainer), and how to build, customize and test the sample Vehicle App, which is included in this repository.
 You will learn how to use the Vehicle App SDK, how to interact with the vehicle API and how to do CI/CD using the pre-configured GitHub workflows that come with the repository.

-Once you have completed all steps you will have a solid understanding of the Development Workflow and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own Vehicle App develpment project.
+Once you have completed all steps, you will have a solid understanding of the Development Workflow and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own Vehicle App develpment project.

 ## Vehicle App Development with Visual Studio Code

-Visual Studio Code [Development Containers](https://code.visualstudio.com/docs/remote/create-dev-container#:~:text=%20Create%20a%20development%20container%20%201%20Path,additional%20software%20in%20your%20dev%20container.%20More%20) allows to package a complete Vehicle App development environment including Visual Studio Code extensions, Vehicle App SDK, Vehicle App runtime and all other development & testing tools into a container that is then started within your Visual Studio Code session.
+The Visual Studio Code [Development Containers](https://code.visualstudio.com/docs/remote/create-dev-container#:~:text=%20Create%20a%20development%20container%20%201%20Path,additional%20software%20in%20your%20dev%20container.%20More%20) makes it possible to package a complete Vehicle App development environment, including Visual Studio Code extensions, Vehicle App SDK, Vehicle App runtime and all other development & testing tools into a container that is then started within your Visual Studio Code session.

-To be able to use the DevContainer, you have to make sure to fulfill the following prerequisites:
+To be able to use the DevContainer, you have to make sure that you fulfill the following prerequisites:

 ### System prerequisites